ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

 ## Mainline u-boot startup failure

 - Some S905x3 STB sometimes fail to boot after flashing into the `mainline u-boot`.
 The fault phenomenon is usually the => prompt of u-boot automatically.
 The reason is that TTL lacks a pull-up resistor or pull-down resistor and is easily interfered by surrounding electromagnetic signals.
 The solution is to solder a 5K-10K resistor (pull-down) between TTL RX and GND, or solder a resistor between RX and 3.3V.
-A resistance of 5K-10K (pull up).
+A resistance of 5K-10K (pull-up).
 - The `mainline u-boot` is not perfect yet, and the install is not prompted by default.
 - If you are willing to try it, you can use the `openwrt-install TEST-UBOOT` command to install and choose.